Alerts - Notify users of certain events and follow up on trends

 1a.
 Survey answer

-When at least one answer comes in that meets the criteria you set up, a notification will be sent to the specified teams and administrators.
-Learn how to set up the alert here.
+When at least one response matches your criteria, a notification is sent to the selected teams and administrators.
+Learn how to set up an answer alert here.

 1b.
 No survey sent